waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 ## [Relay](https://rfc.vac.dev/spec/11/)

-`Relay` is a privacy-focused peer-to-peer messaging protocol that extends the [libp2p GossipSub protocol](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md).
-It utilizes a Pub/Sub architecture to enable secure communication channels, encryption, and protection against censorship.
-With a strong emphasis on privacy, `Relay` ensures scalability, allowing many peers and messages to coexist within the network.
+The `Relay` protocol employs a Pub/Sub architecture to facilitate message routing among nodes.
+It extends the [libp2p GossipSub protocol](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md) to create a privacy-focused peer-to-peer messaging protocol that enables secure communication channels, encryption, and protection against censorship.

 ## [Filter](https://rfc.vac.dev/spec/12/)

-`Filter` is a protocol enabling peers to subscribe to specific messages from other peers.
-It is designed for devices with limited bandwidth, serving as a lighter alternative to `Relay`.
-Unlike relay nodes, `Filter` allows light nodes to subscribe to service nodes and receive only the messages they are interested in.
-This optimizes bandwidth consumption but may involve privacy compromises.
-Nonetheless, `Filter` efficiently delivers desired messages within bandwidth constraints.
+The `Filter` protocol allows nodes to selectively subscribe to specific messages transmitted by other nodes.
+It is designed to be a lightweight alternative to the `Relay` protocol, particularly tailored for devices with limited bandwidth.

 ## [Store](https://rfc.vac.dev/spec/13/)

-`Store` is a protocol that allows the querying of messages received through the relay protocol and stored by nodes.
-It supports retrieving historical messages with pagination.
-Unlike `Relay`, which doesn't save messages for offline users, `Store` peers retain relayed messages for later retrieval.
+The `Store` protocol is responsible for storing messages relayed on the network, making it possible to query and retrieve them later.
+This functionality benefits offline nodes by enabling them to retrieve missed messages upon reconnection.

 :::info
-Data availability is not guaranteed with `Store`. `Relay` or `Filter` are preferred for online usage, while `Store` is suitable for retrieving messages after reconnecting to the network, like when a dApp starts.
+Using `Relay` and `Filter` protocols is recommended when a node is online, as `Store` does not guarantee data availability.
+The `Store` protocol is suitable for retrieving messages when connecting to the network, like when a dApp starts.
 :::

 ## [Light Push](https://rfc.vac.dev/spec/19/)

-`Light Push` is a [Request/Reply](/overview/concepts/network-domains#requestreply-domain) protocol for Waku's light nodes with limited bandwidth and short connection windows.
-It enables clients to receive a confirmation when sending messages, indicating that at least one node has received them.
-However, using `Light Push` compromises privacy as the remote peer becomes aware of the message originator.
+`Light Push` is a [Request/Reply](/overview/concepts/network-domains#requestreply-domain) protocol for nodes with limited bandwidth and short connection windows.
+It allows a client to receive an acknowledgment when sending messages, indicating that at least one peer has received them.

 :::info
-Please note that `Light Push` confirms receipt by the remote peer but doesn't guarantee network-wide propagation.
+While the `Light Push` protocol acknowledges the receipt by the remote peer, it does not guarantee network-wide propagation.
 :::

 ## [Message](https://rfc.vac.dev/spec/14)

 `Message` specifies the message structure used in the Waku network.
-It defines metadata fields, such as content topics and timestamps, that other Waku protocols can use.
+It defines metadata fields, such as content topics and timestamps, that other protocols can use.

 ## [Payload](https://rfc.vac.dev/spec/26)

-`Payload` provides guidelines for implementing secure and private communication in the Waku network.
+`Payload` provides guidelines for implementing secure and private communication in the network.
 It covers encryption, decryption, and signing methods for message payloads, focusing on confidentiality, authenticity, integrity, and unlinkability.

 ## [RLN Relay](https://rfc.vac.dev/spec/17/)